-The BAR ST/LT utilize a detachable box magazine attached to a hinged floorplate.
-The capacity of the magazine is four cartridges for standard calibers and three cartridges for magnum and WSM calibers.
+The capacity of magazines that attach to a hinged floorplate is four cartridges for standard calibers and three cartridges for magnum and WSM calibers.
 Another cartridge may be carried in the chamber, providing a total rifle capacity of five cartridges for standard calibers and four cartridges for magnum and WSM calibers.
 Remember, total rifle capacity includes an additional cartridge which can be loaded in the chamber in addition to a full magazine.